Malaysia to choose 5G partners based on own security standards

 "My position is very clear, we have our own safety standards, we have own safety requirements," he said in an interview.
 "So whoever deals with us, whoever comes up with proposals, we have to be certain and we have to be sure they meet the security standards that we have."

-Asked if Huawei had made a promise similar to the one made to India on preventing "back doors" in its equipment, which the U.S. had said could be used by Beijing to carry out covert surveillance on other countries, Singh Deo said: "I don't think we look at one particular company and say this is how it should be," he said.
+Asked if Huawei had made a promise similar to the one made to India https://www.reuters.com/article/us-huawei-india/chinas-huawei-says-open-to-no-backdoor-agreement-with-india-idUSKBN1WT25H on preventing "back doors" in its equipment, which the United States had said could be used by Beijing to carry out covert surveillance on other countries, Singh Deo said: "I don't think we look at one particular company and say this is how it should be," he said.

 "When you talk about security, be it Huawei or anyone else, you want to be assured that whatever system they propose... is suitable for you.
 We do not say we will not deal with one particular company because generally there are security concerns."
 Malaysia plans to issue spectrum tenders in April and estimates that fiber optics infrastructure and cellular coverage expansion, which includes 5G development, would cost some 21.6 billion ringgit ($5.22 billion) over five years.